 Morning Math Talk

-|My student teacher, Mrs. Harris, working on the morning math talk.|
+|My student teacher, Mrs. Harris, working on the morning math talk.

 During morning math, students discuss strategies and different ways to solve the problems presented.
 This way, students get to hear how their peers think through problem solving in different ways.

 Homework can be a valuable tool if it is not overused.
-Every other week our grade level team sends home math homework.
+Every other week our grade level team sends home math work.
 There are four days of homework with six to eight questions a day.
 Again, we utilize current content, spiraling content, content that needs to be reinforced, student names and interests, teacher names, and even parent names.
-Additionally, trying to wrap content around a real-world theme makes it even more meaningful and engaging for developing brains.
+Additionally, trying to wrap content around a real-world theme makes it more meaningful and engaging for developing brains.

 For example, we are currently participating in a food drive.
 One of the other 2nd grade teachers (Mr. Wandersee) has agreed to shave his head if our pod brings in the most donations.
 As a result, one page of our homework looks like this: